 24th April 2020.
 Britain just passed the peak.
 Statistics broadcasted live at the press conference from Downing Street show an increase of over 5.500 cases of COVID-19 in 24 hours.
 It is lower than earlier in the week and, on top of this, more good news.
 The PM has made a full recovery from his encounter with the virus and is expected back in the swing of things.

-Analysing newspapers’ front pages from 24th April 2020, I find headlines suggesting how a ‘grateful Britain’ (Daily Mirror) was slowly ‘taking back control’ (The Daily Telegraph), with the help of ‘mass testing to get Britain back on her feet’ (Daily Express).
-At the same time, hospitals were struggling with significant PPE shortages, with ‘failings in the privately run virus test centres’ (The Guardian) and were ‘running out of dialysis kits’ (The Independent).
+Analysing newspapers’ front pages from 24th April 2020, I find headlines suggesting how a ‘grateful Britain’ (Daily Mirror) is slowly ‘taking back control’ (The Daily Telegraph), with the help of ‘mass testing to get Britain back on her feet’ (Daily Express).
+At the same time, hospitals are struggling with significant PPE shortages, with ‘failings in the privately run virus test centres’ (The Guardian) and are ‘running out of dialysis kits’ (The Independent).

-A snapshot of the ‘new normal’ (The Scotsman) in April, when things were bad and better at the same time.
-The sigh of relief from governmental departments was so loud, I could almost hear it from the Midlands in the lockdown quietness.
-Weather was good but the angst caused by the emergency stop on economy was wearing many out.
-As my professional and social life moved online, days and nights blended into each other, in a confusing melange of obsessive handwashing, sleeplessness, overeating and virus paranoia.
-I would have believed anything as long as it brought hope.
+A snapshot of the ‘new normal’ (The Scotsman) in April, when things are bad-and-better at the same time.
+The sigh of relief from governmental departments is so loud, I can almost hear it from the Midlands in the lockdown quietness.
+[Weather is good but the angst caused by the emergency stop on economy is wearing many out.
+As my professional and social life moves online, days and nights blend into each other, in a confusing melange of obsessive handwashing, sleeplessness, overeating and virus paranoia.]
+I can believe anything as long as it gives me hope.

 Over a month ago

 25th May 2020.
-I’d already been introduced to the science behind the R number.
-The press conference in Downing Street is chaired by the PM himself who announces an increase in number of COVID-19 cases with only 1,600 in 24 hours.
+I’m already introduced to the science behind the R number.
+The press conference in Downing Street is chaired by the PM himself who announces an increase in the number of COVID-19 cases.
+‘Only’ 1,600 in 24 hours.
 Britain’s records show that 36,900 people died infected with COVID-19, but I’m re-assured that things are ‘being controlled’.

-Unfortunately, trust in the government’s concerted narrative ‘together against the virus’ suffers a big blow following the Cummings-gate media revelations.
+Unfortunately, trust in the government’s concerted narrative [‘together against the virus’] suffers a big blow following the Cummings-gate media revelations.
 Newspapers’ front pages explain how the PM’s aide, ‘a cheat’ (Daily Mirror), offered ‘no apology, no explanation’ (The Guardian) for breaking the lockdown rules.
 While some newspapers report that ‘he acted responsibly, legally, and with integrity’ (The Daily Telegraph), others call for ‘aide’s sacking’ (The Scotsman) and the public opinion begins to split, reigniting the arguments which fuel the narrative ‘them and us’.
-My professional and social life is still booming online, weather is good, and then something else happens.
+[My professional and social life has now totally moved online, the weather is good.]
+Then something else happens.

 Finally, the ‘useless’ knowledge

 It is a mistake.
-A mistake, for I can hear Sam Terry (MP for Ilford South) saying how UK universities must be:
+A mistake, for I can hear Sam Terry (MP for Ilford South) reflecting on the role the universities have in our neoliberalist system.
+UK universities must be:

 The hope for fresh beginning in the ‘new normal’ gets crushed.
-Shouldn’t universities be recognised for all their roles, for their contribution to developing critical thinking and creativity, science as well as arts and humanities?
-If not, then what is the point in having higher education in the first place?
+Shouldn’t universities be recognised for all their roles, for their contribution to developing critical thinking and creativity?
+Science as well as the arts and humanities?
+If not then what is the point in having a higher education system in the first place?